pfehringer4/CLC3-Microservice-Communication-Observation/README.md

     - The effectiveness of Jaeger All-in-One for local testing and debugging purposes.
     - The use of tracing as a powerful tool for bug identification and understanding complex software interactions.

-### Download the Detailed Summary:
-You can download the detailed summary of the presentation as a Markdown file from the following link: [Download Summary](sandbox:/mnt/data/detailed_summary.md)

-Please feel free to [download the summary](sandbox:/mnt/data/detailed_summary.md) for a more comprehensive understanding of the presentation's content.

 # Integrating Jaeger  and OpenTelemtry into an existing Microservice Architecture